doug-moen/openscad2/rfc/Definitions_And_Scoping.md

 It's also a violating of the scoping rules, which state that the global scope is outside of all other scopes.

-In the new implementation, `use <F>` adds definitions of all the functions and modules in F to the current object.
+In the new implementation, `use <F>` adds bindings of all the functions and modules in F to the current object.
 And this fixes the scoping rule violation.
-If a search of the file level scope for a function or module fails (this scope now includes the definitions imported by `use`), then we proceed to the next enclosing scope, which is the global scope.
+If a search of the file level scope for a function or module fails (this scope now includes the bindings imported by `use`), then we proceed to the next enclosing scope, which is the global scope.

-The definitions added by `use <F>` to the object do not conflict with explicit definitions of the same name and type: the explicit definition silently overrides the definition imported by `use`.
+The bindings added by `use <F>` to the object do not conflict with explicit definitions of the same name and type: the explicit definition silently overrides the binding imported by `use`.

 If two definitions with the same name and type are imported by `use` from different libraries, then a warning is given (not an error).
 This is new behaviour.

-Are definitions added to the object by `use <F>` externally accessible?
+Are bindings added to the object by `use <F>` externally accessible?
 * As named fields?
-No.
-* If you include the object?
-Not sure.
+No. Use `include` if you want this behaviour.
-* If you use the object?
-Not sure.
+* If you include or use the object?
+Again, no.

-Quote from the forum, about limitations of `use`:
-> you cannot override a default.
-> Another similar issue is an include<> or use<> within the use<> cannot be
-> overridden (where defaults are set in that file), like include <units> &
-> include <materials> inside MCAD/bearing.scad - I once wanted to change units
-> it used.

-MCAD/bearings.scad includes MCAD/units.scad, then it references `epsilon`.
-Can you use bearings.scad and override `epsilon`?
-* In my current design, `epsilon` is overrideable if bearings.scad includes units, but is not overrideable if it uses units.
+  Use `include` if you want this behaviour.
+  However, I need to research the backward compatibility impact of this decision.
+* Can these bindings be overridden by customization?
+  Yes.
+A use case is MCAD/bearing.scad, which references `epsilon` from units.scad, which defines `epsilon=0.01`. `epsilon` should be considered an overrideable parameter, with 0.01 as its default value.
+  Any script that uses units.scad and directly references epsilon, should allow epsilon to be overridden by customization.

 ### on `include <F>`
 The current implementation of `include <F>` works by textually